JOHN HOARE'S FAMILY HISTORY |

 Emma died in 1855 at the age of 37.

 In 1859 George re-married to Amelia Caroline Davies, twenty one years his junior. and started a new family - Edmund George, Alfred Addison, Jessie Amelia, and Edith May.
 He seems to have settled in Tunbridge Wells, but his address was still given as Brighton for business purposes.
 George retired from building about 1865.
 Edmund George settled in America, and I have recently made contact with his descendants.
-This story is now told in 'The Cheesman Family in America'
+This story is now told in 'The

 George died in Pembroke in 1882 in Pembroke, leaving £28,652-13-8 - Isabella Maria from his first marriage was still with him, and was executor and beneficiary in his will.

-Fifth son of George the elder. his name appears on contracts between 1850 and 1889, firstly in conjunction with his father, and later with his brother Charles
+Thomas Cheesman Fifth son of George the elder. his name appears on contracts between 1850 and 1889, firstly in conjunction with his father, and later with his brother Charles

 Cheesman and Co.